Top Vegan Protein Powders

 Nuzest Clean Lean Protein

-This protein powder is made from pea protein isolate and is available in several flavors.
-It is vegan, non-GMO, and free from gluten, soy, and dairy.
+This protein powder, made from pea protein isolate, comes in several flavors.
+It’s vegan, non-GMO, and free from gluten, soy, and and dairy.

 Benefits of vegan vs animal protein

 Both vegan and animal-based protein sources offer benefits and play an important role in meeting our daily protein needs.
-However, there are some differences between vegan and animal protein that can make one more beneficial than the other for certain individuals or situations.
-Here are some benefits of vegan protein compared to animal protein:
+Both vegan and animal proteins are beneficial, but their unique characteristics might make one a more suitable choice for certain individuals or situations.

-• Lower risk of chronic diseases: Research suggests that a diet rich in plant-based protein sources may be associated with a lower risk of chronic diseases such as heart disease, type 2 diabetes, and certain types of cancer.
+• Lower risk of chronic diseases: May lower the risk of heart disease, type 2 diabetes, and certain cancers.

 1. Pingback: Is Soy Bad For You? - The Diet of the Common Sense